Tips for Selling Gently-Used Clothing Online

 Things to remember

-- Read website guidelines for acceptable clothing — type, gender, sizes, brands, condition.
-And then re-read guidelines, just to make sure you haven’t missed anything
+- Read the website guidelines for acceptable clothing — type, gender, sizes, brands, condition.
+And then re-read the guidelines, just to make sure you haven’t missed anything.

-- Collect all items of clothing you plan to sell online, and evaluate against guidelines
+- Collect all items of clothing you plan to sell online, and evaluate against those guidelines.

 - Make sure all clothing is freshly laundered, free of stains, pet hair and odors.
 Dog and cat lovers — it’s always a good idea to run over each item with a lint brush.

-- Take an inventory of everything you are sending, possibly even keeping a photo record of each item
+- Take an inventory of everything you are mailing in, possibly even keeping a photo record of each item.

-- Attach pre-paid address label and drop off at nearest package shipment location (or submit a request to have them come pick up at your location)
+- Attach pre-paid shipping label and drop off at the nearest package shipment location (or submit a request to have it picked up at your location).